mbohm45/Jelly-Data/README.md

 In this repository you will find folders named:
   1. Analyses, containing all the code necessary to run the analyses that we completed on our data.
   2. Data, containing all the data we collected.
-  3. Paper, the report that we submitted as part of this course.
+  3. Paper, containing the report that we submitted as part of this course.
   4. Results, containing the code necessary to create the figures that we used to visualize our results in the paper, as well as summary tables.